Ethics in Ministry

 Why do I have to pay for the training?

 Payment by credit card is required at the time of registration.
 To adequately address the topic of antiracism, this training is more extensive than the trainings of previous quadrennia.
 If the church where the clergy serves has continuing education funds budgeted, this could be a good use for those funds.
 We understand that cost can be a barrier for some to participate.
-Thanks to the generous grant from The Duke Endowment and the support from the BOM, J&R, and Districts, the fee will be reduced considerably.
+Thanks to the generous grant from The Duke Endowment and the support from the Board of Ordained Ministry, Justice and Reconciliation Team, and WNCC Districts, the fee has been reduced considerably.

 If an emergency arises and I’m unable to attend, are the fees refundable?

 Contact your district office if you are unable to attend.
 Your fees will be refunded and you will need to register for future session.
 You may still be charged an additional $15/day for your meals and snacks at that session.